 Tips for Finding the Best Online Jobs for Teens

 When I was a teenager, there weren’t a ton of options for part-time jobs, and zero options for online ones!
-I took multiple minimum wage jobs throughout high school that I loved, but struggled to actually make money because I only had a limited amount of hours I could devote to an in-person job on top of school and sports.
+I took multiple minimum wage jobs as a teenager that I loved, but struggled to actually make money because I only had a limited amount of hours I could devote to an in-person job on top of school and sports.

-Teenagers today have so many fantastic options for finding part-time jobs now that the online job movement has exploded in growth.
-Here are a few helpful tips for find the best online jobs for teens and managing your time.
+High school students today have so many fantastic options for finding part-time jobs now that the online job movement has exploded in growth.
+Whether you’re looking for your very first job, or have more work experience, here are a few helpful tips for find the best online jobs for teens and managing your time.

 Be sure you have the right equipment